ocbwoy3/rem/README.md

 As previously mentioned in [Get Started](#get-started), you can run REM using PM2 or with a systemd service.

+For an easier setup process, run `npm run setup`.

 However if you plan on hosting it, I recommend you to use cloudflared to allow external connections (If you don't have port forwarding).
 You must also specify `RootURL` in `config.json`, however DO NOT append `/xrpc` to the URL, so it's something like `https://df721e.us-east.host.ocbwoy3.dev`.